tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

 comments: true
 date: 2020-07-27 17:00:00+00:00
 layout: post
-title: Why ML → Finance is Hard  (part 2)
+title: Why ML → Finance is Hard  (2 / 4)
-subtitle: Label Noise and what we can do about it
+subtitle: Label noise and what we can do about it
 categories:
 - machine learning
 ---